 1. Find Out What Other Renters in the Area are Attracted to

 A good property manager can be a great source of information regarding pertinent factors that drive tenant demand for comparable properties in the local market and boost your property’s rental appeal.
 For example, do features like built-in air conditioning units or lock-up garages constitute a premium that tenants expect from rental properties in the area?

 Renovating or simply sprucing up the property will immediately improve the rentability of your property.
 Making proactive improvements well before the property starts showing signs of wear and tear will ensure that you attract quality tenants.
 It will also attract tenants with a long-term view rather than interim accommodation.
 Retaining tenants will avoid the costs of remarketing and replacing tenants.
 In the long run, this could turn out to be just as important when it comes to achieving the best possible returns and maximising cash flow.

 3. Get a New Rental Manager

 The crucial role of a good property manager in maximising the performance of your rental property cannot be underestimated.
 In addition to handling tenant relationships and managing the ongoing maintenance of properties, the right property manager can make strategic recommendations to ensure your property is aligned with market demand.
-Some of the invaluable assets of a good property manager include understanding the local market and needs of tenants, identifying opportunities that can add value and enhance the performance of your property, and recommending advantageous clauses to the rental agreement that will maximise your rental returns.
+Some of the invaluable assets of a good property manager in Baldivis include understanding the local market and needs of tenants, identifying opportunities that can add value and enhance the performance of your property, and recommending advantageous clauses to the rental agreement that will maximise your rental returns.

 It is important to first perform a financial analysis of your investment to determine exactly how your property is currently performing in the market and how it is likely to do in the future.
 From there you can decide which of the tips suggested above can help transform an under-performing property that hasn’t increased in value or performed as well as expected.